 St. Martin’s Press | 2019

-Plot Twisty-ness: What it lacks in thrills, it tries to make up using oral sex.
+Filed Under: What it lacks in thrills, it tries to make up for in oral sex.

 First things first, if you’ve never read Saul Black before (aka Glen Duncan) do not get to know him by reading this book.
 I would suggest reading the very first Valerie Hart novel, The Killing Lessons, and if the style works for you, then you’ve got a new thriller series to read!